Border Entry Rules

-International visitors to the U.S must normally present a passport or e-Passport when passing through customs.
-Visitors from designated countries may enter the U.S. without a visa under the Visa Waiver Program, though they are subject to the Electronic System for Travel Authorization (ESTA) prior to their travel.
+International visitors to the U.S. must typically present a passport or e-Passport when passing through customs.
+Visitors from designated countries may enter the U.S. without a visa under the Visa Waiver Program.
+However, they are subject to the Electronic System for Travel Authorization (ESTA) before travel.
 Those entering with a visa are subject to US-VISIT biometric screening procedures.

 Learn About Border Entry Rules